LuckyPray/DexKit/doc-source/src/en/guide/example.md

 How can you serialize and save the results obtained from DexKit queries for later use?

-DexKit provides corresponding packaging classes for Class, Method, and Field, namely `DexClass`, `DexMethod`, and `DexField`.
-The wrapper class inherits the `Serializable` interface, so it can be saved directly using Java's serialization method.
-For the objects returned by the query, you can directly use `toDexClass()`, `toDexMethod()`, `toDexField()` methods to convert to a wrapper class.
-Of course, you can also use the Data object's `descriptor` attribute, which is a `Dailvik description` that identifies a unique object.
+DexKit provides corresponding wrapper classes for Class, Method, and Field, namely `DexClass`, `DexMethod`, and `DexField`.
+These wrapper classes inherit from the `ISerializable` interface, allowing them to be freely converted to and from strings.
+For objects returned by queries, you can directly use the `toDexClass()`, `toDexMethod()`, and `toDexField()` methods to convert them into the respective wrapper classes.

 ```kotlin
 private fun saveData(bridge: DexKitBridge) {